WaLoVayu/POCOX3Pro-Linux-Guides/guides/distro-selection.md

-# Running Mainline on the POCO X3 Pro
+# Installing Linux on the POCO X3 Pro

-Select whichever distro you would like to install.
+Select the distro you would like to install.

 | **Ubuntu** | **Arch Linux**
 |------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------